Language

 How do I measure an irregularly shaped area?

-Break your area into simpler shapes.
-For example, an irregular garden bed can often be approximated as a rectangle plus a triangle.
-Use the multi-section feature to calculate each part separately — the summary will give you the combined total.
+Break the area into simpler shapes.
+An odd garden bed can often be approximated as a rectangle plus a triangle.
+Calculate one shape, press Add Section, then switch to the next shape and add it too.
+The Total Summary gives you the combined amount.

 What waste factor should I use?

-A 10% waste factor works well for most projects.
-Consider increasing it to 15–20% for uneven terrain, areas with many curves or obstacles, or if the material tends to compact significantly.
-For flat, uniform surfaces, you may reduce it to 5%.
+The default 10% suits most projects.
+Raise it to 15–20% for uneven terrain, many curves or obstacles, or materials that compact heavily.
+For flat, uniform surfaces you can lower it to around 5%.

 What is the difference between volume and weight?